Clearwater squatters may have moved out

 On Thursday, Clearwater Police gave the couple 24 hours to pack up and leave.

 “I’m happy it’s being resolved.
 I just hope they find a place to stay.
-And I do feel bad but I can’t live like this anymore” said Malmin.
+I do feel bad but I can’t live like this anymore,” Malmin said.

 “I’ve got about $800 saved.
 But I can’t find, ya know, a place that I can move in for $800.
-I have to be local so that my fiance can work” said Driscoll.
+I have to be local so that my fiance can work,” she said.

 It doesn’t appear the couple is moving.
 The tent remains, so does all their personal items seen on Wednesday.